leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #reduce (g Type (fun α => α) Nat 10).2 -- 10
 ```
 The function `f` and `g` above denote the same function.

-[chris] holy cow, lots of new stuff just dumped out here at the last
-minute, from @ (which was not explained) to sigma to the new special
-syntax `⟨a, b⟩`... wow.
-Seems this is too condensed and should all be
-expanded on... especially since this last section seems to be addressing
-the main reason for this chapter...

-[chris] summary of new terms introduced by this document:
-- Dependent type theory
-- mathematical assertions
-- specifications
-- type universes
-- inductive types
-- Type theory
-- expression
-- natural number
-- objects
-- constant
-- #check
-- #eval
-- #print
-- #reduce
-- block and line comments
-- greek unicode symbols
-- functions
-- defs
-- parameters, returns
-- ordered pairs, cartesian products
-- List
-- type hierarchies
-- currying
-- polymorphism
-- universe variables
-- lambda abstraction
-- fun
-- "abstract over" something
-- dependent products
-- scope
-- bound variables
-- computational reductions
-- substituted variables
-- beta reduction
-- beta equivalent
-- normalization
-- definitionally equal
-- compiler
-- interpreter
-- verifying the correctness of expressions and proofs
-- foreign functions
-- type inference
-- abstracted variables
-- let - local definitions
-- variable
-- section
-- namespace
-- nesting
-- sigma types

-That's a lot.